What Does Lipedema Look Like? | Typical Physical Features

-Lipedema is an often misdiagnosed condition that is confused with obesity or Lymphedema by healthcare professionals.
+Lipedema is an often misdiagnosed condition, meaning getting an official Lipedema diagnosis is increasingly difficult to come by as it’s confused with obesity or Lymphedema by healthcare professionals.

 Understanding what Lipedema looks like can help in early detection, diagnosis and proper management.
 But what are the physical characteristics of Lipedema to look out for?